Arrest of A Liberian Citizen

 - Provide a general overview of the local criminal justice process

-- Inform the detainee of local and Liberian based resources that may provide an assistant.
+- Inform the detainee of local and Liberian based resources that may provide assistance.

 Establish a Trusted financial pathway so friends and family can transfer funds to imprisoned Liberian citizens, when permissible under prison regulations and where applicable.